bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 **NOTE** you can disconnect from the image and close terminal - cron will continue working.

 > Instead of cron you might want to use Cronicle - a tool with Web UI, and a great list of features
-> that will provide you with the dashboard, list of executions and statistics, even let you ser limis
+> that will provide you with the dashboard, list of executions and statistics, even let you set limits
-> on resources for each jobs, and create depenndencies between jobs.
+> on resources for each jobs, and create dependencies between jobs.

 #### Python
 Python and Pip are installed.
 To use python console, open workspace terminal and execute